 Bus travel in SE Asia

-Thought I’d share my experience of the typical drill when catching a bus in SE Asia; no matter in which country you travel…
+I’d like to share my experience of the typical drill when catching a bus in SE Asia, regardless of the country in which you travel…

-Also, if the driver feels like a smoke, lunch, snack, pee stop (on the side of the road or behind the bus), drink, or whatever…then stop he will.
-So, be patient, stick your headphones in and try to enjoy the ride, as you never (or seldom) arrive on time!
-Has anyone else experienced this?
-I would love to hear of your adventure, good or bad.
+Also, if the driver feels like a smoke, lunch, snack, pee stop (along the roadside or behind the bus), drink or other…then stop he will.
+So be patient, stick your headphones in and try to enjoy the ride as you never or seldom arrive on time!

-Many ex-pats seem to have made Kampot their retirement abode and typically, many have a small business of some sort to supplement their retirement income.
+Many ex-pats seem to have made Kampot their retirement abode and typically, many indulge in a small business of some sort to supplement their retirement income.

 Day trip around Kampot and Kep-sur-Mer (Kep)